dannyvankooten/www.dannyvankooten.com/_posts/2018-01-24-backtesting-12-month-sma-investing-strategy-pandas.md

 Looking at the graph above, you can see that the trend did well during ongoing bear markets but sometimes failed to pick up on quick market recoveries.

-Let's cheat a little bit and look at "the lost decade", which contains not just one but two relatively long bear markets!
+So let's cheat a little and look at just "the lost decade", which contains not just one but two relatively long bear markets!

 ![](/media/2018/buy-and-hold-vs-sma-365-2000s.png)

-This shows us that our trend strategy resulted in considerable outperformance during the last 2 decades, but only because of the two bear markets.
+This shows us that our trend strategy resulted in considerable outperformance during these 2 decades, but only because of the two bear markets.

 ### Conclusion: Trend following over Buy & Hold?

-After playing with the data and looking at several time periods, I am still firmly in the "buy & hold" camp and think it is the way to go for most individual investors.
+After playing with the data and looking at performance of the 2 strategies over different time periods, I think it's safe to say that simple buy and hold is the way to go for most individual investors.
+Especially as the above does not take transaction costs into account just yet.

-With some curve fitting, we can make the trend model outperform over some specific time periods like the 2000's.
-Increase the holding period and this outperformance does not last though.
+With some hindsight we can make the trend following model outperform, but in real life we obviously do not have that luxury.
+Luckily, buy and hold has always made up for the difference in returns, even if you bought in just before 2 decades of bear markets.

 _You can [find the complete Jupyter Notebook for this post here](https://github.com/dannyvankooten/dannyvankooten.com/blob/master/notebooks/12%20month%20SMA%20vs%20Buy%20and%20Hold.ipynb)._